eharada/Data_Viz_Redesign_Project/README.md

 ## Project Statement:

 For this project I wanted to focus on the healthcare industry and more specifically healthcare and technology.
-Although mental health has been around for decades, is a newly dicussed topic especially in Silicon Valley.
-As this becomes a bigger buzz word, companies should be cognizant of how mental well-being plays a role in their company's success and potentially alter their benefits.
-The data set was pulled from Kaggle.com, which has survey data for how comfortable people feel with being open with their mental health in the technoogy workplace and how supported they feel by their employers.
+Although mental health has been around for decades, is a newly discussed topic especially in Silicon Valley.
+As this becomes a bigger buzzword, companies should be cognizant of how mental well-being plays a role in their company's success and potentially alter their benefits.
+The data set was pulled from Kaggle.com, which has survey data for how comfortable people feel with being open with their mental health in the technology workplace and how supported they feel by their employers.

 https://www.kaggle.com/osmi/mental-health-in-tech-survey